noobling/prof-comp/Sprint 1/Acceptance Tests Doucment/acc-tests.md

 #### Save user data locally

-Data is saved to a table to be used for visualization of data.
+Data is saved to a table in local storage to be used for visualization of data.

 #### Visually display user data